Common sewer line drain problems and how to deal with them

 When dealing with the choice of sewer line piping—whether it’s new or a replacement line—sometimes it’s better to rely on the best materials for the job.
 Purchasing cast iron piping is definitely more expensive than a clay mainline, but a new cast iron sewer line is going to be less a lot less likely to succumb to any root infiltration that could occur in the future.
 This could save you thousands in repairs down the line.

-2. Drain line problems
+2. Drain Line Issues

 A drain line relies on the laws of gravity to function.
 So, in this case, the use of any man-made devices such as pumps to pump the water through the pipes is not needed.
 When the pipes are clogged, this is referred to as a back-pitched sewer line.